freeCodeCamp/freeCodeCamp/guide/english/html/attributes/font-color-attribute/index.md

 This attribute is not supported in HTML5.
 Instead, this [freeCodeCamp article](https://guide.freecodecamp.org/css/colors) specifies a CSS method, which can be used.

 ### Note:
 A color can also be specified using a 'hex code' or an 'rgb code', instead of using a name.
+For more information on RGB color model, [see here](https://en.wikipedia.org/wiki/RGB_color_model).
+For more information on hex code, [see here](https://en.wikipedia.org/wiki/Hexadecimal).

 ### Example:
 1. Color name attribute